 - 3 A list of available tokens for each section is displayed.
 To add a token to an email section, dragand-drop the name of the token onto the section.
-Ensure that at least one space precedes the % in the token.
-When the email is sent, the token is replaced with information from the transaction. - Click Save.
+When the email is sent, the token is replaced with information from the transaction. - 4 Click Save.